-49 USC 5307(a)(2) 49 USC 5316(a)(3) 49 USC 5317(a)(1) FTA C 9030.1C, Ch.
-II FTA C 9045.1, Ch.
+49 USC 5307(a)(2) 49 USC 5316(a)(3) 49 USC 5317(a)(1) FTA C 9030.1D, Ch.
+II Section 4 FTA C 9045.1, Ch.
 III FTA C 9050.1, Ch.
 III FTA TEAM-Web

-The desk review will confirm the selection of the designated recipient.
+The desk review at the regional office will confirm the selection of the designated recipient.
 TEAM-Web will be reviewed to ensure that a supplemental agreement has been PINned for Section 5307 grants if the grantee is not the designated recipient.

-If the grantee is not a designated recipient and there is no supplemental agreement, it is deficient.
+The grantee is deficient if it is not a designated recipient and there is no supplemental agreement.

-If a supplemental agreement has not been PINned for an applicable grant, the grantee is deficient.
+The grantee is deficient if a supplemental agreement has not been PINned for an applicable grant.

-The grantee will be directed to obtain designated recipient status, or obtain an appointment as the Governor's designee, or enter into a supplemental agreement with the designated recipient.
+The grantee will be directed to obtain designated recipient status, obtain an appointment as the Governor's designee, or enter into a supplemental agreement with the designated recipient.
+Submit evidence of the applicable corrective action to the FTA regional office.

-2. What is the definition and source of the authority of officials acting on behalf of the grantee?
-Of the designated recipient?
-Is the authority properly delegated and executed?
+- 2. Are grants executed by an authorized official?
+What is the definition and source of the authority of officials acting on behalf of the grantee? - 3.
+Are supplemental agreements executed by an authorized official?
+What is the definition and source of the authority of officials acting on behalf of the designated recipient?

-Officials acting on behalf of the grantee and the designated recipient must have appropriate authority as required by state or local law or by the grantee's governing body.
-The authority must be delegated properly by an authorized official of the agency.
-For example, authority must be properly delegated to the official who PINs in TEAM-Web.
-If the grantee is not a designated recipient of Section 5307 funds, an authorized official of the designated recipient must PIN the supplemental agreement in TEAM-Web before the grantee can execute the grant.
+Officials executing grants on behalf of the grantee and the designated recipient must have appropriate authority as required by state or local law or the grantee's governing body.
+The authority must be delegated properly by an authorized official of the agency to the individual who executes the grant in TEAM-Web.
+If the grantee is not a designated recipient of Section 5307 funds, an authorized official of the designated recipient must execute the supplemental agreement in TEAM-Web before the grantee can execute the grant.